Gustaavo-404/sypher-ai/README.md

 # ⭕ Tech Stack

-Sypher AI was built using a modern full-stack architecture focused on performance, polish, and a premium user experience.
+Sypher AI runs on a modern, fully Serverless full-stack architecture on AWS, focused on performance, polish, and a premium user experience.

 ### Frontend